Skip to Content

 Military Rites (군례): Military rites are performed in the context of warfare or military activities.
 They involve rituals and ceremonies to boost morale, honor fallen soldiers, and seek protection from deities or ancestral spirits.
 Military rites often include offerings and prayers for victory, strength, and the well-being of soldiers.

 These rites together reflect the importance placed on maintaining harmony, promoting auspiciousness, and showing respect for various aspects of life in Confucian culture.
-In accordance with the Rites of Ju, the Lord Patriarch (the second-highest ranking prelate of The Supreme Council for the Doctrine of the Sages) is the primary authority responsible for the standardisation of these rites.
+In accordance with the Rites of Ju, the Lord Patriarch (the second-highest ranking prelate of the Supreme Confucian Congregation) is the primary authority responsible for the standardisation of these rites.

 MYEONGBOK